ISO 26262-Compliant Safety Analysis Methods

 Figure 14.
 Temporal Interference Leading to Cascading Failures - ISO 26262-6:2018(E)

-The derivation of software safety requirements should consider the safety-related functionality and safety-related attributes required by the software, where a failure of safety-related functions or a failure of safety-related attributes may result in a violation of the technical safety requirements assigned to the software.
+The derivation of software safety requirements should consider the safety-related functionality and safety-related attributes required by the software.
+Failures in safety-related functions or safety-related attributes may lead to violations of the technical safety requirements assigned to the software.

 Safety-related functions of software typically include: